3liz/QuickOSM/README.md

 * Open a local OSM (.osm or .pbf) with a specific osmconf in QGIS
 * Build some models with QGIS Processing

 There are some useful tips, like automatic colours on lines (if the tag is present) or some actions (right-click in the attribute table) for each entities (edit in JOSM for instance).

 [Overpass]: https://wiki.openstreetmap.org/wiki/Overpass_API

 Authors
 =
 Etienne Trimaille : https://twitter.com/etrimaille

-This internship was supervised by 3Liz : http://www.3liz.com

 Getting started
 =